Phish concert tours and festivals: 2010

 On 15 March, Trey Anastasio inducted Genesis into the Rock and Roll Hall of Fame.
 Genesis did not perform, so Phish played in their honor, taking on "Watcher of the Skies" and "No Reply At All", the latter featuring a horn section.
 This occasion was the only instance of Phish performing these songs.

 On 13 May, Phish appeared on Late Night With Jimmy Fallon, who was devoting a week to artists covering songs from Exile On Main Street.
 Phish performed "Loving Cup" as well as their own "Kill Devil Falls".

-Spring 2010, Phish announced a 29-date summer tour.
+In Spring 2010, Phish announced a 29-date summer tour.
 It consisted of a return to Chicago, Hartford, Saratoga, Columbia, Noblesville, East Troy, Jones Beach, and Mansfield.
-They also played 2 shows at Town Park in Telluride, Colorado.
-That followed a 3 night run at The Greek Theater in Berkeley, California.
+They also played two shows at Town Park in Telluride, Colorado.
+That followed a three-night run at The Greek Theater in Berkeley, California.
 It was Phish's first time back there since 1993.

-Phish played a 2-hour set at the Austin City Limits festival in Austin, Texas this October.
+Phish played a two-hour set at the Austin City Limits festival in Austin, Texas this October.

-In the fall, Phish played a 14 date tour.
-The tour started with a 3 night run in Broomfield, Colorado.
-Followed by 2 shows in North Charleston, South Carolina.
-On the release date of Mike Gordon new solo album "Moss", Phish played The Augusta Civic Center in Maine.
+In the fall, Phish played a 14-date tour.
+The tour started with a three-night run in Broomfield, Colorado, followed by two shows in North Charleston, South Carolina.
+On the release date of Mike Gordon's new solo album Moss, Phish played The Augusta Civic Center in Maine.
 The smallest venue played on the tour was The Utica Memorial Auditorium in Utica, New York.
 Then for the first time since 1999 they made a return to Providence, Rhode Island.
-Then north to Amherst, Massachusetts, the band played 2 nights at the UMASS Mullins Center, which was the first time back since 1995.
-Then to finish the tour was one show in Manchester NH, first time back since 1994 and then a sold out 3-night Halloween Run at Boardwalk Hall in Atlantic City.
+Then north to Amherst, Massachusetts, the band played two nights at the UMASS Mullins Center, which was the first time back since 1995.
+Then to finish the tour was one show in Manchester NH, first time back since 1994 and then a sold-out three-night Halloween Run at Boardwalk Hall in Atlantic City.

-The New Year's run was announced as a 5-date tour starting with two shows in Worcester, Massachusetts.
-Then a 3-night sold-out run at Madison Square Garden on 12/30, 12/31, 1/1/11.
+The New Year's run was announced as a five-date tour starting with two shows in Worcester, Massachusetts, then a three-night sold-out run at Madison Square Garden on 12/30, 12/31, 1/1/11.

 Songs debuted this year include "Show Of Life", "Idea", "Summer Of '89", "Halfway To The Moon", "Dr. Gabel", "Pigtail", "The Birdwatcher", and "Burn That Bridge".